apache/shardingsphere/document/current/content/features/sharding/usage-standard/pagination.en.md

 Two of aspects is optimized in Sharding-Sphere.

 First, uses streaming + merge sort to avoid excessive memory consumption.
 Sharding-Sphere uses the rewrote SQLs for the query, and necessarily takes up additional bandwidth, but does not cause the memory a sharp rise.
 Most of people think that Sharding-Sphere will load 1000010 * 2 records into memory, which will take up a lot of memory and cause a memory leak.
-However, because the records of each result set are ordered, sharding-jdbc only compares the current record of each sharding at a time, and only saves the cursor of the current record in memory.
+However, because the records of each result set are ordered, Sharding-Sphere only compares the current record of each sharding at a time, and only saves the cursor of the current record in memory.
 The time complexity of merge sort is only O(n), and the loss of performance is very small.

-Second, sharding-jdbc also optimizes queries that are only routed to a single slice.
+Second, Sharding-Sphere also optimizes queries that are only routed to a single slice.
 The query routing to a single slice can ensure the result are correct without the SQL rewriting.
 Therefore, Sharding-Sphere will save the bandwidth by means of not rewriting SQL.

 ## Better solution of pagination